mesonbuild/meson/docs/markdown/Continuous-Integration.md

 ### Boost

-The following statement is sufficient for meson to find Boost:
+The following statement is sufficient for Meson to find Boost:

 ```yaml
  - cmd: set BOOST_ROOT=C:\Libraries\boost_1_67_0